Starias22/cpp-revision/basics/input-errors-handling/error.md

 * 9.2g
 * 8556987459

-Now complete the code to get the one bellow; exute it with differents inputs too.
+Now complete the code to get the one bellow; execute it with differents inputs too.

 ### Example